 Reception

 As Aventador test vehicles made the rounds of the major-market automotive magazines such as Car and Driver and Motor Trend, the reaction was electric.
 Individual opinions merged to agree on a single conclusion: The Aventador may very well be the best supercar that Lamborghini has ever produced.
 Car and Driver left no room for speculation, unequivocally publishing their review under the title "The best Lamborghini ever."
 Motor Trend calls it "the friendliest V-12 supercar in the world."
 Praise for Lamborghini's all-new V-12 powerplant centered on the engine's responsiveness, accessible torque and monstrous but smooth power output.
 Criticism centered mainly around the Aventador's unrefined single-disc clutch.
 However, the overarching sentiment that the Aventador evoked in the motorsport world was resoundingly positive.
-[21][22]
+[21][22]On 31 July 2011, the Aventador was reviewed by the motorsport show Top Gear.
+Host Richard Hammond was impressed with the performance and handling of the car.
+His biggest complaint was a nostalgic poke at the Aventador's accessible temperament, implying that it left him longing for the "danger" associated with driving previous Lamborghini supercars.
+[23] The Aventador posted the third fastest time ever recorded on the Top Gear track with a time of 1.16.5, handily beating not only the monstrous $2mil Bugatti Veyron Super Sport, The Ferrari Enzo and the Porsche GT3, but an extensive list of A-list supercars from around the world.
+In episode 18 of the program cohost Jeremy Clarkson says the Aventador is the best alternative to the Ferrari 458 Italia, describing it as being "£200000 worth of dreams."
+[24]

 The Lamborghini Aventador makes an appearance on video games such as Gran Turismo 5 via confirmed downloadable content, Forza Motorsport 4 via the November Speed Pack DLC, Car Town, Forza Horizon, Need for Speed: The Run, and was heavily featured in Need for Speed: Most Wanted (2012).
 It also served as the cover art of the PlayStation Vita game Asphalt: Injection and iOS game Asphalt 7: Heat.